CognitiveNeuroLab/.github/README.md

 I think we should add here things per repository (that we talked about before)

-This needs to be added in a different file than readme file (or we cannot pin it to the CognitiveNeurolab main page.
+This DOES NOT needs to be added in a different file than readme file .
+I originally thought this, so we could add the whole index in here if we prefer.

 I think we should defintly think what info we need on each repository.
 It should not be too much per repository but also clear.